daniel-sec/PhishingAttackSimulation/README.md

 <br />

 <h2>Project Hurdles and Outcome</h2>
-(Local)During the project, I encountered significant challenges, particularly in setting up the sending profile.
-While most aspects went smoothly, there was a minor hurdle with Gmail's login process.
-Instead of using my regular Gmail password, I had to generate an App Password.
-This was necessary because Gmail often restricts third-party apps from accessing accounts with standard credentials, enforcing extra security measures.
-Despite this, the issue was resolved, and the project proceeded successfully.
+During the project, I faced a few challenges.
+Setting up the sending profile required an app-specific password because Gmail restricts third-party apps from accessing accounts with standard credentials.
+Initially, I tried to deploy the project publicly via Railway, a modern app hosting platform, but ran into issues where the landing page links in the email redirected to the admin server instead.
+Unable to find a solution, I moved the project to a local environment.
+Additionally, since the landing page only had an email input field, it only captured email addresses, not passwords, but it would work the same way if a password input field were added.
+Despite these issues, the project was successful in creating and launching an initial phishing campaign.
 <br />

 <h2>Languages and Utilities Used</h2>